Complete privacy on the internet is virtually impossible, and any services that claim to offer it are bending the truth.

 What is Internet Privacy?

-Most internet users would probably agree that it is in their best interest to have some information for their self on the web.
+Most internet users would probably agree that it is in their best interest to have some information for themselves on the web.
 Then why is internet privacy protection such a controversial issue?

-Large companies, who collect user data such as social networking platforms (Facebook) and Google among others, are strong advocates against privacy.
+Large companies, which collect user data such as social networking platforms (Facebook, Snapchat) and Google, among others, are strong advocates against privacy.
 Their entire business models are built on the gathering and processing of as much data as is possible.

-It is unfortunate companies such as Facebook and Google have a massive user base and it is very difficult to persuade people to use alternatives that are more privacy friendly.
+It is unfortunate companies such as Facebook and Google have a massive user base, and it is challenging to persuade people to use more privacy-friendly alternatives.

 Although the best thing for consumers is to be in control of their data and the ways it is used.